dbos-inc/dbos-docs/docs/api-reference/contexts.md

 }
 ```

-It returns as output an object containing a list of the [UUIDs](../tutorials/idempotency-tutorial.md) of all retrieved workflows:
+It returns as output an object containing a list of the [UUIDs](../tutorials/idempotency-tutorial.md) of all retrieved workflows, ordered by workflow creation time:

 ```typescript
 export interface GetWorkflowsOutput {